p0pr0ck5/lua-resty-waf/README.md

 *Default*: 5

 Sets the threshold for anomaly scoring.
-When the threshold is reached, FreeWAF will deny the transaction.
+When the threshold is reached, FreeWAF will deny the request.

 *Example*: